 - Submit an additional (third) letter of recommendation from a member of your community who knows you well.
 If you submit an "other" letter of recommendation through the Common Application or Coalition Application, that letter may be used.

 - The application and letter of recommendation must be submitted by 5:00 p.m.
 Central Time on January 2, 2019.

 Annika Lynn Rodriguez was born and raised in Puerto Rico prior to attending Washington University.
 She received a Bachelor of Business Administration degree from the Olin Business School in 1996, majoring in international business.
 While a student, she was active with the Association of Latin American Students, serving as its president during her senior year.
+Annika was actively involved in Alpha Phi Omega - a national community service organization on campus.
 She joined the Peace Corps after graduation and was sent to Honduras to aid people living in poverty.
 Tragically, she was killed in a flash flood while she was there.
 In remembering her, a friend said, “Annika gave herself wholeheartedly to every person who entered her life.”